-- 20. If you are present at a meeting12 of the Combined Authority, and you are aware that you have a disclosable pecuniary interest in a matter to be considered, or being considered, at the meeting: - a) Unless you have a relevant dispensation13 you may not
+- 20. If you are present at a meeting15 of the Combined Authority, and you are aware that you have any significant interest (other than a disclosable pecuniary interest) in a matter to be considered, or being considered, at the meeting, you:- - may disclose the interest to the meeting, and - must consider whether to continue participating in the matter.